nikakvo/dnscrypt-proxy-android-arm64-only/README.md

 ## What is this?

-A **always up-to-date** arm64 module that forces all DNS traffic on your device through an encrypted proxy — completely bypassing your ISP's DNS servers.
+**always up-to-date** arm64 module that forces all DNS traffic on your device through an encrypted proxy — completely bypassing your ISP's DNS servers.

 No ISP snooping.
 No DNS hijacking.
 No tracking.
 No ads.